sonyavpaa/React-Redux_countriesApp/README.md

 # Countires App

 School project done in BCH during Web Dev Studies in Autumn 2022.
-An app that lists countries and fetches some data about weather and from wikipedia.
+An app that lists countries and fetches some data about weather and from Wikipedia.

 ## Tech used